TheFoundation/pgrest-basicauth/README.md

 basic-authentitcation protected POSTGREST ( PGREST )

-for using pgrest a safe manner in apis with a single request ( no JWT Token generation necessary )
+for using pgrest a safe manner in APIs with a single request ( no JWT Token generation necessary )

 can presetnt GET requests without password as well ( set "PUBLIC_READ" to "TRUE" )
 ### example usage